lmgorman/CoTS-RNAseq/scripts/Command line software functions.md

 * = Asterix refers to everything
 interactive = mini session with supercomputer
-Run test script on one file in interactive mode = lets you check script works before doing all files
+Run test script on one file in interactive mode = lets you check script works before doing all files du -hs /directory = shows how much space is in a directory
 ```

 ## Supercomputer header for each shell script
 ```